 Members of Brick & Beam Society invest their time, skills, and finances through United Way of Southern Maine in order to meet the community’s most pressing needs while making longer-term investments to ensure lasting change.

-Brick & Beam Society supports strategies that align with Thrive2027, with a focus on STEM and early childhood enrichment opportunities for children in Greater Portland.
+Brick & Beam Society supports strategies that align with Thrive2027, with a focus on STEM and early childhood enrichment opportunities for children in Southern Maine.

 Almost $35o,000 invested in STEM, early literacy, and childhood education over the past 4 years

 The Brick & Beam Society makes community investments that embrace both a proactive and reactive approach to funding with immediate impact and long-term strategy impact grants.
 Two rounds of funding are granted each year: Immediate Impact Investments are decided in late spring and additional investments are announced at Annual Community Nights in the fall.

 Following an extensive application process, the Impact Investment Committee (IIC) makes a significant community investment each year through the Brick & Beam Society’s Annual Community Night.